Diagonal cycles and anticyclotomic Iwasawa theory of modular forms: Anticyclotomic Euler systems

 \section{Anticyclotomic Euler systems}

-In this section we show that the system of classes constructed in Theorem\,\ref{maintheorem2} (and a variant thereof) land in certain Selmer groups defined in the style of Greenberg \cite{Greenberg55}.
-As a result, our classes form an anticyclotomic Euler system in the sense of Jetchev--Nekov\'a{\v r}--Skinner \cite{JNS}.
-We then record the bounds on different Selmer groups that follow by applying their machinery to our construction.
+In this section we show that the systems of Iwasawa cohomology classes constructed in Theorem~\ref{maintheorem2}, which form anticyclotomic Euler systems in the sense of Jetchev--Nekov\'a{\v r}--Skinner \cite{JNS}, land in certain Selmer groups defined in the style of Greenberg \cite{Greenberg55}.
+We then record the bounds on these Selmer groups that follow by applying the machinery of \cite{JNS} to our construction.